StatStud/book-club/content/posts/power-versus-force.md

 It's important to remember that to violate principle for the **practical** *expediency* is to relinquish enormous power.
 Principle and expediency must be differentiated.

 ## Chapter 11: Power in the Marketplace

+The ultimate choice man can make is whether to align with a higher-energy attractor field or a low energy field.

+The same weak attractor patterns that have brought down governments, social movements, and entire civilizations routinely destroy organizations and careers as well.

+This is how the Roman Empire fell.
+People from within choosing low energy attractors.

+### Efficiency can be Expensive

 ## Chapter 12: Power and Sports